awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 - 0
 - 0

-When the WhatsApp Gallery is opened, the said GIF file triggers the double-free bug on rasterBits buffer with sizeof(GifInfo).
+When the WhatsApp Gallery is opened, the said GIF file triggers the double-free bug on rasterBits buffer with size `sizeof(GifInfo)`.
 Interestingly, in WhatsApp Gallery, a GIF file is parsed twice.
 When the said GIF file is parsed again, another GifInfo object is created.
-Bacause of the double-free behavior in Android, GifInfo object and rasterBits will point to the same address.
-DDGifSlurp() will then decode the first frame to rasterBits buffer, thus overwriting struct GifInfo and its rewindFunction(), which is called right at the end of DDGifSlurp() function.
+Bacause of the double-free behavior in Android, GifInfo `info` object and `info->rasterBits` will point to the same address.
+DDGifSlurp() will then decode the first frame to `info->rasterBits` buffer, thus overwriting `info` and its `rewindFunction()`, which is called right at the end of DDGifSlurp() function.

 ## Controlling PC register
 The GIF file that we need to craft is as below: